New Orleans Divorce Lawyer

 A New Orleans Divorce Lawyer can take are of your divorce process.
 Any time a relationship begins to fall apart, the emotional impact is substantial.
 Possibly, the falling apart of a marriage is the most painful type — questions arise: Where did our marriage go bad?
 Did I do anything wrong?
 Was there something I could have done to prevent this?
 All too often, the pain the break-up forms can turn to resentment and spite.
 The pain will be there.
 The divorce will not make the hurt go away.
 Only time will heal the pain.
 Don’t hurry the process, as there are no short cuts for the emotions.
 Hurricane Katrina has also placed untold challenges on family’s in the Greater New Orleans Area and throughout Louisiana.
 New Orleans Divorce Lawyer Harold E. Weiser, Esq. can help.

-In Louisiana, marital dissolutions are governed by laws written by the Louisiana State Legislature.
+In Louisiana, the Louisiana State Legislature writes the laws that govern marital dissolution’s..
 While it would be preferable to have laws custom written for each individual case; such an idea is not realistic.
 Consequently, the “field” of family law is governed by one common set of laws, which must be made to apply to each and every case.
 In most cases the law applies well, and the case is conducted quite smoothly.
 In other cases the law does not apply as effectively, and the case can be tumultuous.
 New Orleans Divorce Lawyer Harold Weiser can help navigate these laws for each individual situation.

 The mindset of the spouses in a divorce action can often be the most important component of the entire case.
 If one or both parties bear bitterness or hostility to the other, any potential for efficiency that the case may have becomes vulnerable to compromise.
 While the attorney can put forth a courageous effort to maintain control of the case, the effort usually succumbs to the client’s aggression.
 From this comes two inevitabilities: first, the divorce is going to take longer to achieve; second, attorney’s fees are going to rise steeply, because more attorney time will be necessary.
 New Orleans Divorce Lawyer Harold E. Weiser will do whats necessary to make the process efficient and speedy.